marksantiago02/Arbitrum-Smart-Bridge-with-ARK/README.md

     if (actualEventName === 'TokensBought' || actualEventName === 'TokensClaimed') {
       try {
-        // Extract user address from event args const userAddress = eventArgs[0];
+        const userAddress = eventArgs[0];

         if (userAddress) {
-          // Get user rounds
           const userRounds = await httpContract.getUserRounds(userAddress);

-          // Create an object to store user purchase details for each round const userPurchaseDetails: any = {};
+          const userPurchaseDetails: any = {};

-          // For each round, get purchase details for (const roundId of userRounds) {
+          for (const roundId of userRounds) {
             const purchaseDetails = await httpContract.getUserRoundPurchase(userAddress, roundId);